ydkothar/CFD-portfolio/Projects/Project1_Oil-Water_Flow_in_Microwells/description.md

 # Oil-Water Flow in Microwells

 ## Objective
-The objective of this project was to simulate the flow of oil in microwells initially filled with water, with the goal of comparing the performance of implicit and explicit Volume of Fluid (VOF) methods in ANSYS Fluent.
+The objective of this project was to simulate the flow of oil in microwells initially filled with water, with the goal of comparing the performance of implicit and explicit Volume of Fluid (VOF) models in ANSYS Fluent.
 The focus was on analyzing the sharpness of the oil-water interface and the differences in modeling accuracy between the two approaches.

 ## Approach
 - **Software**: Ansys Workbench